jmersonuo/SAIL/Instructions.md

 ![Inital Map](/Images/Map1.png)

-**Change the basemap***
+**A. Change the basemap**

 First, let's take a look at the available basemaps by clicking the *"Voyager"* layer at the bottom left.
 There are lots to choose from, and if you wanted to, you could change settings under the hood in CARTO to bring in additional basemaps from other sources.

 ![Basemaps](/Images/Basemaps.png)

 Play around and change the basemap a few times to see what's available.
 Each *Source* has a few *Styles*.
-Choose a basemap that *isn't too busy*, like Positron - Positron (lite), or Carto - World Antique, or Here - Reduced Day.
+Choose a basemap that isn't too busy, like Positron - Positron (lite), or Carto - World Antique, or Here - Reduced Day.
 After that's finished, click the back arrow in the top left, to go back to the main menu.

-**Style your data layer***
+**B. Style your data layer**

+We are going to make the points the are nation capitals a different color than the rest of the points.
 Click your "ne\_10m\_populated" layer, and click on "style" to take a look at the symbolozation settings.
 ![Style](/Images/Style.png)

-Once there, keep "aggregation" the same, then set the "POINT COLOR" to "By value", then scroll to the bottom of the list to select the table column **'adm0cap'**, which contains data about which cities are *capitals* (represented by 1 in the legend at the bottom-right corner of the map) and which aren't (represented by 0).
-Click where it says "Quantiles" and scroll down to select "Category", then play around with the colors.
-You should have a few points showing the country capitols, and then the rest a different color.
-Look for Washington, D.C., and Ottawa, Canada.
+Once there, keep "aggregation" as "POINTS". then set the "POINT COLOR" to "By value", then scroll to the bottom of the list to select the table column **'adm0cap'**, which contains data about which cities are *capitals* (represented by 1 in the legend at the bottom-right corner of the map) and which aren't (represented by 0).
+Click where it says "Quantiles" and scroll down to select "Category", then try different color schemes.
+You should have a few points showing the country capitols, and the rest a different color.
+Can you identify Washington, D.C., and Ottawa, Canada on the map?

 ![Style By Value](/Images/StyleByValue.png)

-Now you could share your map by clicking the back arrow in the top left, then by clicking "public" and then the blue "publish" button that appears in the top left.

 # **4. Making a Choropleth Map**

 A choropleth map uses differences in shading, coloring, within predefined areas (such as county, state, or national boundaries) to indicate the average values of a property or quantity in those areas.
 To make your first choropleth map, you'll be using U.S. county population data.
-First, go ahead and *copy*:
+First, go ahead and *copy*: http://academy.CARTO.com/d/counties.zip

-http://academy.CARTO.com/d/counties.zip

 On the same map, turn off the populated place layer by clicking the eye symbol.